-My first job out of university was as an estate agent.
-Perhaps not the natural career choice for a music and theology student, but it seemed like a great way to pay off my student loan!
+In September 2006 I was employed as an estate agent.
+This was my first post-university job and it wasn't the most natural career choice for a music and theology student!
+But, I needed a way to pay off a large student loan.

-I was out of place in this industry and soon left to join the charity sector.
-Regardless, it was a fascinating ‘behind the scenes’ look at the UK’s (broken) housing market and I'd like to share a story from those days, which is now 13 years old but remains disappointingly relevant.
+I was out of place in this industry and I soon left to join the charity sector.
+But, before leaving, I was able to experience a fascinating ‘behind the scenes’ look at the UK’s (broken) housing market and here I'll share a story from those days.

-One day a nice new Porsche pulled up outside our office and parked on the double yellow lines.
-A man got out and swaggered in, clearly wanting everyone to notice him.
-He greeted my boss with mutual alpha male respect and quickly got down to business.
-He was a serial property investor who owned some of the rental properties that we managed.
-He was a very successful businessman and spent several months of his year living a holiday lifestyle abroad.
+It was autumn 2006 and a nice new Porsche pulled up outside our office in Hemel Hempstead and parked on the double yellow lines outside (you can park where you like in one of those!).
+A man got out and swaggered in like he wanted everyone to notice him.
+He greeted my boss with mutual alpha male respect and immediately started 'talking business'.
+This man was a serial property investor who owned some of the rental properties that we managed.
+He was a successful businessman - so successful that he was able to spend several months of the year living a holiday lifestyle abroad.

 A young couple desperate to escape crippling rent had been looking to purchase their first home.
 There wasn’t much available that they could afford, but they had found one flat that they were clearly excited about buying.
 However, they were negotiating the sale slowly, partly due to some trouble securing a mortgage offer and partly because buying a first home is a big decision.